Prem Kumar (politician)

-Prem Kumar (born 5 August 1955) is an Indian politician.
-He is a member of Bihar Legislative Assembly elected eight times from Gaya Town assembly constituency.
+Dr. Prem Kumar is an Indian politician who currently serves as the eighteenth Speaker of the Bihar Legislative Assembly since 2025.
+He is a member of Bihar Legislative Assembly elected nine times from Gaya Town assembly constituency.

+Education Career

 He has completed his PhD from Magadh University in 1999.

+Political Career

 Kumar was elected as the leader of the opposition in the Bihar assembly formed after assembly election in October 2015.

+Prem Kumar was elected unanimously as Bihar Assembly Speaker on 1 December 2025.